Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 by Updated

+SmartAsset.com maintains strict editorial integrity.
 This review was produced by SmartAsset based on publicly available information.
 The named firm and its financial professionals have not reviewed, approved, or endorsed this review and are not responsible for its accuracy.
 Review content is produced by SmartAsset independently of any business relationships that might exist between SmartAsset and the named firm and its financial professionals, and firms and financial professionals having business relationships with SmartAsset receive no special treatment or consideration in SmartAsset’s reviews.
-This page contains links to SmartAsset’s financial advisor matching tool, which may or may not match you with the firm mentioned in this review or its financial professionals.
+This page contains links to SmartAsset’s financial advisor matching tool, in which SmartAsset is compensated for lead referrals, which may or may not match you with the firm mentioned in this review or its financial professionals.

-Madison Investment Advisors is a financial advisor firm based in Madison, Wisconsin.
+Madison Investment Advisors is a fee-only financial advisor firm based in Madison, Wisconsin.
 It works with a wide range of clients, including individuals (both with and without a high net worth), retirement plans, corporations and other institutional clients.
 The firm offers both investment management and financial planning services.

 Madison Investment Advisors Background

 Madison Investment Advisors was founded in 1974, and it’s a wholly-owned subsidiary of Madison Asset Management, LLC.
 Madison Asset Management is itself a subsidiary of the holding company Madison Investment Holdings, Inc., which is owned by the firm’s employees.
-Frank Burgess is the principal owner and chairman of the firm’s board.

 Madison Investment Advisors Client Types and Minimum Account Sizes